A new study suggests stem cell therapy could be utilised in the fight against alcoholism.

 If this is true, then stem cell therapy may be able to prevent alcoholism and drug addiction by tampering with genetic code.

 In 2017, one study carried out at the University of Chile involved injecting mesenchymal stem cells (MSCs) into alcohol-addicted rats.
 These injections meant these rats reduced their alcohol consumption by as much as 90%.

 Injecting mesenchymal stem cells (MSCs) into humans is not viable.
 This is because MSCs are large molecules meaning they have difficulty passing into the human brain.

 Scientists are now poised to alter the experiment so human trials may begin.
 We eagerly await the results of these tests.
-Perhaps, a cure for alcoholism is finally on the horizon.

-Whilst the thought of a cure for alcoholism is infinitely pleasing, the reality is that no such cure is yet available.
+Whilst the thought of a cure for alcoholism is infinitely pleasing, the reality is that no such ‘cure’ is yet available.
 However, there exist many treatments that effectively arrest alcoholism.
 These treatments will help you live your life as a ‘recovering alcoholic’.

 One form of addiction treatment takes place at a residential drug and alcohol rehab clinic.
 Rehab 4 Addiction is a free helpline to assist you in your search for suitable rehab clinics in your local area.